rede-org/general-intro-cp/README.md

-# general-intro-cp
+Welcome!

-The repo for A General Introduction to Contextual Programming
+This repo is home to the book [A General Introduction to Contextual Programming](https://rede.gitbook.io/a-general-introduction-to-contextual-programming/).